toextendmylimits/LinkedIn/coding_questions.md

 This gives O(1) top/pop and O(log n) push/popMax, satisfying the

+## 146. LRU Cache
+I implement LRU Cache using two structures: a hash map and a doubly linked list.
+The hash map gives O(1) access to nodes.
+The linked list keeps keys ordered by recency—most recent at the head, least recent at the tail.
+Whenever I get or update a key, I move its node to the head.
+When inserting a new key and the cache is full, I evict the node at the tail, which is the least recently used.
+This design guarantees O(1) get and put.

 ## 205. Isomorphic Strings
 ## 1004.
 Max Consecutive Ones III
 ## 17. Letter Combinations of a Phone Number